Scalingo/documentation/src/_posts/platform/app/2000-01-01-collaborators.md

 ## Context

-Collaborators allow you to add other accounts to help you manage your application.
-Collaborators basically have all the features of an owner account.
-It is also useful if you want to [transfer ownership of an application](https://doc.scalingo.com/platform/app/lifecycle-management#transfer-ownership-of-an-application).
+Collaborators is a feature allowing the owner of an app to invite other Scalingo accounts to team up and work jointly on the app.
+An app can have as many collaborators as needed.

+An owner of an app can also [transfer the ownership of the app]({% post_url platform/app/2000-01-01-lifecycle-management %}#transfer-ownership-of-an-app) to a collaborator.

+{% note %}
+Delegating rights to collaborators should be taken seriously.
+Even if collaborators can't delete the application, they have enough rights to disrupt the activities or businesses depending on it.
+{% endnote %}

 ## Understanding Collaborators Rights